Home |

 This can include anything from termites to fungi attack growing on the outside or inside of your home.

+An inspection of the exterior of the home, looking for signs of termite activity, as well as conditions conducive to termite and other fungi infestation , dead tree stumps by the house, improper grading, leaky gutters or downspouts, or tree branches overhanging or touching the home.
+The inspector will also look for evidence of infestation by other wood-destroying insects.
 An inspection of the interior of the home with special emphasis on the basement, garage, door and window frames, and other areas that is particularly prone to WDO growth or infestation.
 This part of the inspection will be both visual and physical, and typically involves visually inspecting, tapping, probing, and sounding susceptible wood.
 The inspector will also be looking for live termites or other insects, dead termite "swarmers", other evidence of infestation, damaged wood, and conditions conducive to infestation.

 A detailed written summary of the inspection results will include a standardized inspection form developed by the DACS and adopted by various state and federal agencies, and may sometimes include additional documents attached by the inspector to clarify the inspection findings.